Symantec/threathunters/Trojan/Kovter/Modify Registry/add_auto-run_registry_key_to_default.md

 # Kotver

-Use this query to look for running Trojan Kotver behavior in the environment
+Use this query to look for running Trojan Kotver behavior in the environment.

 ## Query
 ```